 Difference (Gap) Analysis

-The goal of this article is to help someone learn how to compute the difference between two measure fields in reference to a dimension using Tableau.
+The goal of this article is to help you learn how to compute the difference between two measure fields in reference to a dimension in Tableau.
 A good business question would be, computing the difference (gap) between demand and supply over different months of year.

 Using Traffic Incidences data sets, we’ll recreate the chart below showing the existing gap between the number Injured and Deaths recorded for different months.